Photonic time crystals: Theory and applications: Aspects of realistic PTCs

 In \cite{sadhukhan2023defect}, the impact of temporal defects during the periodic temporal modulation of PTCs has been studied.
 In Fig.~\ref{fig:defect_PTC}(a), a PTC with a time-periodic permittivity $\varepsilon$ has been shown without any defects.
 Note that the permittivity $\varepsilon$ fluctuates between $\varepsilon_1=3$ for time interval $t_1=1$~fs and $\varepsilon_2=1$ (see Fig.~\ref{fig:defect_PTC}(a)).
 To introduce a temporal defect, the time-periodic modulation is perturbed for the time interval $t_\mathrm{d}$ during which the permittivity takes a different value as compared to the values during the periodic modulation (see Fig.~\ref{fig:defect_PTC}(b)).
 Such a value of the permittivity during the time interval $t_\mathrm{d}$ is denoted by $\varepsilon_\mathrm{d}$.
 After the time-interval $t_\mathrm{d}$, the permittivity modulation of the PTC returns to its earlier periodic state as shown in Fig.~\ref{fig:defect_PTC}(b).
 In the following, we assume, $\varepsilon_\mathrm{d}=1$ and $t_\mathrm{d}=1$~fs.

 The photonic band structures of the PTCs characterize its optical response.
 Therefore, it is important to note the changes introduced in the band structures of the PTCs in the presence of temporal defects.
 In Figs.~\ref{fig:defect_PTC}(c)--(d), the imaginary part of the eigenfrequency $\omega$ as a function of the eigenwavenumber $k$ of the considered PTC is shown in the absence and presence of the temporal defect, respectively.
 From Fig.~\ref{fig:defect_PTC}(c), we observe the existence of non-zero imaginary parts of the eigenfrequency $\Im(\omega_\mathrm{F})$ in two different spectral regions ($k$ regions).
 Therefore, there exist two momentum bandgaps in the considered spectral range.
-However, from Fig.~\ref{fig:defect_PTC}(c), in the presence of the defect, we observe that within the bandgaps, there exist certain $k$ values for which $\Im(\omega_\mathrm{F})$ goes to zero, leading to the splitting of each bandgap.
+However, from Fig.~\ref{fig:defect_PTC}(d), in the presence of the defect, we observe that within the bandgaps, there exist certain $k$ values for which $\Im(\omega_\mathrm{F})$ goes to zero, leading to the splitting of each bandgap.
+Such splitting is evident as each main lobe in Fig.~\ref{fig:defect_PTC}(c) splits into two main lobes in Fig.~\ref{fig:defect_PTC}(d).
 Furthermore, we notice that besides the main lobes in Fig.~\ref{fig:defect_PTC}(d), we observe certain side lobes of $\Im(\omega_\mathrm{F})$ outside the momentum bandgap.
+Note that despite the fact that the time-modulation is not strictly periodic anymore, it is still possible to calculate the bandstructure of the defective PTC.
+Such a calculation can be easily done by considering the impact of defect in terms of a defect matrix while calculating the bandstructure of the PTC using the transfer matrix approach \cite[Eq.~2]{sadhukhan2023defect}.

 As a next step, the impact of the aforementioned features due to defects on the transmissivity $T$ of the PTC is investigated.
 As mentioned in Section~\ref{tfptcs}, we need a temporally-finite PTC to calculate such transmissivity.
 Therefore, in the following, we assume the defect-free PTC to have ten temporal unit cells.
 Further, the defective PTC is taken such that the resulting scattering structure has five temporal unit cells on both sides of the temporal defect (see Fig.~\ref{fig:defect_PTC}(b)).
 The transmissivity of such a finite defective PTC is shown in Figs.~\ref{fig:defect_PTC}(e)--(f).
 In Fig.~\ref{fig:defect_PTC}(e), we observe two maxima of the transmittance $T$ of the PTC in the absence of the defect.
 They occur due to the presence of two momentum bandgaps in the considered spectral range (see Figs.~\ref{fig:defect_PTC}(c)--(d)).
 However, in the presence of the defect, a minima of $T$ exists sandwiched between the maxima.
 This can be explained by the vanishing values of $\Im(\omega_\mathrm{F})$ at the spectral locations of the minima of $T$ (see Fig.~\ref{fig:defect_PTC}(d)).